 - Trousers: If overalls aren’t your thing, then you can wear durable trousers and a jacket instead.
 Our camouflage combat trousers will help you to blend in with the scenery, whilst the Dickies Eisenhower Pro Kevlar Trousers, as the name suggests, contain Kevlar, a material commonly used in body armour.
 Don’t forget to invest in a pair of kneepads – your legs will thank you later.

 - Boots: Sturdy, durable and comfortable footwear is a must if you’re going to embark on a paintball adventure.
-Try the Dickies Severn Super Safety Boot, or our ever popular Medway Super Safety Hiker.
+Try the Dickies Savant Safety Boot, or our ever popular Medway Super Safety Hiker.

 - Eyewear: Eye protection is a must – the idea of taking a paintball to the eye is a little nauseating.